srijan-paul/blog/11ty/gsoc-2.md

 ![XKCD](https://imgs.xkcd.com/comics/standards_2x.png)

 So I decided against taking the blame for a 15th standard and started looking for tools that I could contribute to.
 My first instinctive choice was to go with Teal or [TS2Lua](https://typescripttolua.github.io/).
 However, both tools had their own problems:

 1. Teal: I was excited to dig in - and I cloned the [repo]() - only to see the whole codebase is a single file 6k+LoC ([1](#backmatter))<a name="1"></a>.
 At the time, this was a deal breaker for me sadly.
 I couldn't possibly edit a file that huge without losing my mind.
 It takes my editor and LSP an entire minute or two just to parse the file!
 Unfortunate.

 2. TS2Lua: It was all roses in the beginning, but I soon realized retrofitting a JS dialect to Lua isn't as pretty as it sounds.
 There exist weird issues like:
 	1. Inconsistency of 0-indexed JS arrays vs 1-indexed Lua tables.
-I asked the developer and they wanted to keep things that way (Understandably so, there is no good solution for this that I can think of either).
+I asked the developers and they wanted to keep things that way (Understandably so, there is no good solution for this that I can think of either).
 	2. Operator overloading, which I deem a must-have for working with vectors is achieved via weird hacks, and doesn't type-check as neatly.
 	3. Debugging the generated Lua source can sometimes be painful.

 This was unfortunate.
 Other than these caveats, TS2L's quality absolutely amazes me, and Teal is the closest thing Lua has to it's own Typescript.

 This made me look towards Pallene, a compiled language that makes some use of Lua's C-API.
 It can optionally transpile to Lua and be used to author libraries for Lua!